 If you were a member of an honors program or college at your original university and took honors classes, you're eligible to have up to six (6) credit hours of honors classes applied to the Georgia Tech Honors Program curriculum requirement.
 If you participated in individual undergraduate faculty-mentored research at your original university, you're eligible to have up to three (3) credits hours of research applied to the Georgia Tech Honors Program curriculum requirement.
 You can read more about it here.

 The Georgia Tech Honors Program is not a separate college.
 We are a Department under the Vice Provost of Undergraduate Education and a program for the academic and social enrichment of our students.
 Although we have curriculum requirements, we do not have control over what credits our students can transfer.
 These decisions are made by the University System of Georgia, the Institution, and the student's College and Degree Program.
 You can refer to the Georgia Tech catalog for more information on how AP and IB credit transfer to Georgia Tech.

 The majority of our students graduate within four years, and many of our students find they can take on a second major or multiple minors or certificates and are able to graduate on time with the proper planning.
 Most people are able to complete their HP course requirements as well.
 Roughly 75% of the student admitted into the Honors Program graduate as members of the Honors Program.

 Please read about our selection process here.

-Yes, for 2019-20, there is an extra fee of $800* — for 1st-year Honors Program students and an extra fee of $500 for first-year transfer students.
-There is no extra Honors Program fee after the 1st-year).
-The Honors Program fee is charged to 1st-year students at the beginning of fall semester ($400 for first-years, $250 for transfers) and at the beginning of spring semester ($400 for first-years, $250 for transfers).
+Yes, there is an extra fee of $800 for first-year Honors Program students and an extra fee of $500 for first-year transfer students.
+There is no extra Honors Program fee after the first year of HP participation.
+The Honors Program fee is charged to students at the beginning of fall semester ($400 for first-years, $250 for transfers) and at the beginning of spring semester ($400 for first-years, $250 for transfers).

 There is an additional application for the Georgia Tech Honors Program.
 You can read about the application process here.